API Documentation in InsightCloudSec

 • If there's a response schema associated with a particular response code, click the code to expand the schema.

 • If there are multiple samples, use the drop-down menu to select an available sample.
+The JSON code block associated with the sample (Request or Response) will update to match the selected sample.

 User Type Affects Access

 Remember that only certain types of InsightCloudSec users have access to all endpoints documented.
 Verify your user type and the endpoint description before testing anything out.
-See Users, Groups, and Roles for more information on InsightCloudSec Identity Management.
+See Users, Groups, and Roles for more information on InsightCloudSec User Management.

 Authentication